The Optimization app warns that it will be removed in a future release. Use Optimize or the problem-based approach instead.

 To open the Optimization app, type

 in the Command Window.
 This opens the Optimization app, as shown in the following figure.

 You can also start the Optimization app from the MATLAB® Apps tab.

-The reference page for the Optimization app provides variations
+The reference page for the Optimization app provides variations for starting

 The following documentation examples use the optimization app: